Site Preparation and Planting

 - Dig a trench 18″ wide and 6″-8″ deep.
 Mix the soil from the trench with compost or aged manure.
-Set it aside.
+Create a slight mound down the middle of the trench and set the remaining soil aside.

 - Soak the asparagus crowns for 1-2 hours in water.

-- Spread each crown’s root mass out so they do not overlap– at least 12″ apart, preferably 18″ apart.
+- Spread the roots of each crown over the mound so they do not overlap– at least 12″ apart, preferably 18″ apart.

 - Cover the crowns with 2″-3″ of soil-compost mix.
 Water in.

 - As the spears begin to grow, slowly add more soil compost mix until the trench is full, or the raised bed in 10″-12″ high.
 This should take about 6-8 weeks.